TecnoProfesor/QASystemofEquation/README.md

 # QASystemofEquation
-Python code to simulate the Quantum Algorithm to solve sistem of equations and inequalities and to use in Qiskit environment
+Python files to simulate the Quantum Algorithm to solve system of equations and inequalities and to use in Qiskit environment